 Important Travel Advice Update

-General advice is to avoid non-essential travel, other than to countries on the ‘Green List’ where the advice is to take normal precautions:
+General advice is to avoid non-essential travel, other than to any countries on the ‘Green List’ where the advice is to take normal precautions.

-In accordance with Government policy, which is based on official public health advice, the Department of Foreign Affairs continues to advise against non-essential travel overseas (including to Great Britain but not to Northern Ireland), other than to countries on the ‘green list’ where the ‘normal precautions’ security status rating will apply.
-The request to restrict their movements does not apply to individuals arriving into Ireland from countries on the ‘green list.’
+In accordance with Government policy, which is based on official public health advice, the Department of Foreign Affairs continues to advise against non-essential travel overseas (including to Great Britain but not to Northern Ireland), other than to any countries on the ‘green list’ where the ‘normal precautions’ security status rating will apply.
+The request to restrict movements does not apply to individuals arriving into Ireland from any countries on the ‘green list.’

-On 15 September, the Government agreed that, for the period ahead, this ‘green list’ will be updated on a weekly basis, to include EU / EEA countries with a 14 day cumulative number of COVID-19 cases per 100,000 of 25 or less, based on the latest data from the European Centre for Disease Prevention and Control (ECDC).
-Updates will be made on the basis of data each Thursday, with changes taking effect from the following Monday.
+On 15 September, the Government agreed that, for the period ahead, this ‘green list’ will be updated on a weekly basis, to include any EU / EEA countries with a 14 day cumulative number of COVID-19 cases per 100,000 of 25 or less, based on the latest data from the European Centre for Disease Prevention and Control (ECDC).
+Updates are being made on the basis of data each Thursday, with changes taking effect from the following Monday.

-Inclusion on the list does not imply the absence of any restrictions on arrivals in those locations.
-Citizens should be aware that countries continue to announce new restrictions on arrivals from abroad, including the requirement to quarantine on entry.
-This can include restrictions on arrivals from Ireland.
-The situation will continue to evolve quickly.
+The situation in relation to COVID-19 continues to evolve quickly.
 Citizens who are considering travel to particular locations are advised to monitor news and information from the public authorities in their destination.

 The latest updates will always be uploaded first to this General COVID-19 Travel Advisory.
 Country-specific tabs will be updated subsequently, and as quickly as possible, but this advisory is the primary source of information for the latest version of the list.